Lubumbashi Haut-katanga, Democratic Republic Of The Congo Travel Guide

 Lightweight, breathable fabrics like cotton or linen are ideal for warm days.
 Temperatures drop significantly once the sun has set and remain cool until mid-morning.

-Opt for not heavy, quick-drying clothing suitable for hot and humid conditions.
+Opt for not heavy, quick-drying your clothes suitable for steamy and hot conditions.
 Synthetic blends or light cotton work well.

 Essential for everyday wear.
 Sidewalks are irregular or non-existent.
-Closed-toe shoes defend from dust and hazards.
+Closed-protective footwear defend from dust and hazards.

 Useful for relaxation within hotel grounds or for extremely short, casual strolls in clean areas.